gokulkrishh/Javascript-Guidelines/README.md

     ```
   - Above primitive data type values are accessed directly without any reference.

-  - **Other datatypes**: Other datatypes such as object, array are accessed by a reference
+  - **Other datatypes**: such as object, array are accessed by its reference

     + `object`
     + `array`